RahulKorde19/Blogging-App-MERN/README.md

 3. Access the application:

-    -   Open your browser and navigate to `http://localhost:3000` to view the Blog-It application.
+    -   Open your browser and navigate to `http://localhost:3000` to view the Blogging-App-MERN application.

-This setup process covers cloning the repository, installing dependencies, and configuring Cloudinary for image storage.
+This setup process covers cloning the repository, installing dependencies.
 Make sure to follow each step carefully to ensure a smooth installation process.
 If you encounter any issues, refer to the documentation or seek help from the community.

 # Features